tonymullen/meanjs-calendar/README.md

 As with other dependencies we've seen in Mean.js, you should *not* place the script tags in the HTML by hand.
 This is handled automatically if your dependency paths are correctly added to `/config/assets/default.js`.
 Look at that file closely to understand how dependencies are added there.
 In addition to adding the required `.js` files, you'll also need to be sure the `fullcalendar.css` stylesheet is included under the `css` dependencies in that file.

+## Demo

+A demo of the module in the standard Mean.JS template app can be seen [here](https://boiling-thicket-12784.herokuapp.com/).
+In order to add or delete events you'll need to either create an account or log in with login name `tester` and password `Test12345!`.